 Negatives of PMVVY

 The investment is capped at Rs 7.5 lacs for the entire family.
+There is maximum investment limit of Rs 15 lacs per senior citizen.
 Therefore, the quantum of income from this scheme is capped.

 Income is taxable.
 Effective returns can be low for investors in the highest income tax bracket.